levismwangi/iam_project/README.md

 It then handles everything in order:
 1. Creates the Service Principal with Contributor role
-2. Grants all required Microsoft Graph API permissions and admin consent
+2. Grants the required Microsoft Graph API permissions and admin consent
 3. Assigns the Security Administrator role to the SP
 4. Configures OIDC federated credentials (main, dev environment, PR)
 5. Creates the remote state resource group, storage account, and container